-Cyprus is a developed free market economy, abiding to the rule of law and EU principles.
+Cyprus is a developed free market economy, abiding by the rule of law and EU principles.
 Overseas investors may invest in Cyprus real estate directly or through legal entities.
-Foreign investors (non-EU) are required to apply for, and obtain, a Council of Ministers permission to register real estate in their name, which is more of a formality especially in the context of the average residential or retail property as such permissions are generally granted.
+Foreign investors (non-EU) are required to apply for, and obtain, permission from the Council of Ministers to register real estate in their name, which is more of a formality especially in the context of the average residential or retail property as such permissions are generally granted.
 Foreign individuals may also own shares in Cypriot companies, with these companies being owners of Cyprus real estate.

-Individuals and businesses wishing to relocate to Cyprus benefit from several government initiatives aiming to facilitate the relocation of individuals that can contribute to the Cypriot economy.
+Individuals and businesses wishing to relocate to Cyprus benefit from several government initiatives aiming to facilitate the relocation of individuals who can contribute to the Cypriot economy.
 These range from fast-track permanent residence permits to individuals, to schemes for relocating third-country staff for companies with substantial operations in Cyprus.
+Furthermore, in October 2021, the Cyprus government presented an action plan aiming to encourage foreign companies and highly skilled personnel to relocate to Cyprus.
+The implementation of this new strategy was due to commence from January 2022 and it is anticipated to drive demand for office and commercial spaces.
+Already several foreign-owned technology and finance firms have relocated to Cyprus and acquired office space, mainly in Nicosia and Limassol.
+Notably, EU and EEA nationals are not subject to restrictions as they enjoy freedom of establishment and movement under EU rules.

-It is noted that EU and EEA nationals are not subject to restrictions as they enjoy freedom of establishment and movement under EU rules.
-We note that any property acquisitions in the occupied north part of Cyprus, although technically being part of the EU, are not currently under the effective control of the Republic of Cyprus and have a risk of being challenged by owners of the property that may have been displaced in the 1974 invasion.
+We note that any property acquisitions in the occupied north part of Cyprus, although technically being part of the European Union, are not currently under the effective control of the Republic of Cyprus and have a risk of being challenged by owners of the property that may have been displaced in the 1974 invasion.
 Multiple cases have been brought before various courts, local and international, including the European Court of Justice, with the previous owners being awarded damages and remedies.